Pedro Gallese

-Pedro David Gallese Quiroz (born 23 February 1990) is a Peruvian professional footballer who plays as a goalkeeper for Major League Soccer club Orlando City and the Peru national team.
+Pedro David Gallese Quiroz (born 23 February 1990) is a Peruvian professional footballer who plays as a goalkeeper for Major League Soccer club Orlando City and the Peru national team, which he captains.

 Club career

 Universidad San Martín

 Pedro Gallese began his youth career at Academia Tito Drago and Club Deportivo Junior FC before joining that academy at Universidad San Martín in 2007.
 He made his way through the youth system and debuted for the senior team on 25 June 2008 in a 4–0 victory against Atlético Minero.
 He made 63 appearances for the club and his performances earned him his first international call-up and eventual cap in 2014.

 Loan to Atlético Minero

 With his first team opportunities limited, Pedro Gallese joined Atlético Minero on loan for the 2009 season.

 Juan Aurich

 In 2015, Pedro Gallese decided to leave Universidad San Martín after 7 years at the club.
 Gallese signed for Juan Aurich and made his debut for the team on 6 February 2015 in a 2–1 win over Defensor La Bocana in the 2015 Torneo Descentralizado.
 Gallese played in the Copa Libertadores for the first time on 19 February 2015, making his continental debut in a 3–0 defeat to Tigres.